 Why Everyone Says “Provecho” in Mexico (And What It Means for Your Trip)

-If you’ve eaten anywhere in Oaxaca—say, a tlayuda at Mercado 20 de Noviembre or a taco on the street—you’ve probably heard it: “Provecho!”
+If you’ve eaten anywhere in Mexico, you’ve probably heard it: “Provecho!”
 Everywhere in Mexico, strangers, vendors, even mates at the table toss it out before, during, or after a meal.
 After 11 years here, I can tell you it’s not just a word—it’s Mexico’s way of making food a shared joy.
 So, what’s behind this cheery habit, and how’s it fit into your travel plans?
 Let’s dig in.

 Where Did “Provecho” Come From?

-In Oaxaca, food’s king—tlayudas, tacos, mole, quesillo—and eating’s a social affair.
+In Mexico, food’s king, and eating’s a social affair.
 Saying “provecho” is like a warm handshake across tables.
 You might hear it from a vendor as you grab a tamale or a passerby spotting your plate.
 It’s not stiff etiquette; it’s a “Hey, good on ya for eating!” moment.
-After falling for Day of the Dead feasts here 11 years back, I reckon it’s tied to that food-worshipping spirit—every bite’s a mini celebration.

 When You’ll Hear It (And How to Use It)